hoprnet/hoprnet/docs/hopr-documentation/docs/node/using-dappnode.md

 ## Using a Custom RPC Endpoint

 You can set your own RPC endpoint for HOPR to use.
-Ideally, you would install an ETH client on your DAppNode and use its local provider.
+Ideally, you would install an ETH client (Gnosis Chain) on your DAppNode and use its local provider.
 A local provider helps increase decentralisation and is generally good practice, but you can also use any RPC provider of your choice.

 ### Finding your local endpoint

-If you have already installed an ETH client, you can find its RPC endpoint on the package's info page.
+If you have already installed an ETH (Gnosis Chain) client, you can find its RPC endpoint on the package's info page.

 ![ETH client settings](/img/node/RPC-endpoint-Dappnode.png)